alecmuffett/eotk/README.md

 # The Enterprise Onion Toolkit
 ## eotk (c) 2017 Alec Muffett

-# Status
+# Status - ALPHA

-The code is currently pre-alpha - too hacky for words.

-It will improve.

-The goal is to provide a tool for prototyping, and eventually deploying at scale, HTTP and HTTPS onion sites to provide official presence for popular websites.
+The EOTK goal is to provide a tool for prototyping, and deploying at scale, HTTP and HTTPS onion sites to provide official presence for popular websites.

-The results are certainly impactful upon security, pose all manner of risk; set them up only for your own sites or for sites which do not require login credentials of any kind.
+The results are essentially a "man in the middle" proxy; set them up only for your own sites or for sites which do not require login credentials of any kind.

-The resulting NGINX configs are probably buggy or not terribly well tuned; please consider this project to be very much "early days", but I shall try not to mess with the configuration file format.
+The resulting NGINX configs are probably both buggy and not terribly well tuned; please consider this project to be very much "early days", but I shall try not to modify the configuration file format.

 The `softmap` support is untested, and needs some more work to make it nice to launch and integrate with OnionBalance; please avoid it for the moment.

-# Usage Notes
+## Usage Notes

-When using the resulting onions over HTTP/SSL, you will be using wildcard self-signed SSL certificates - you *will* encounter many "broken links" which are due to the SSL certificate not being valid.

-This is expected and proper behaviour.
+When connecting to the resulting onions over HTTP/SSL, you will be using wildcard self-signed SSL certificates - you *will* encounter many "broken links" which are due to the SSL certificate not being valid.
+This is *expected* and *proper* behaviour.

-For any domain (eg: www.foofoofoofoofoof.onion) the EOTK provides a fixed url:
+To help cope with this, for any domain (eg: www.foofoofoofoofoof.onion) the EOTK provides a fixed url:

 * `https://www.foofoofoofoofoof.onion/hello-onion/`

-...which is internally served by the NGINX proxy and provides a fixed point for SSL certificate acceptance; inside TorBrowser another effective solution is to open all the broken links, images and resources "in a new Tab" and accept the certificate there.
+...which is internally served by the NGINX proxy and so provides a stable, fixed URL for SSL certificate acceptance; inside TorBrowser another effective solution is to open all the broken links, images and resources "in a new Tab" and accept the certificate there.

-In production, of course, one would expect to use an SSL EV certificate to provide identity and assurance to an onion site.
+In production, of course, one would expect to use an SSL EV certificate to provide identity and assurance to an onion site, rendering these issues moot.

 # Requirements

-* `tor` 2.9.8 or later (ideally: latest)
+* `tor` 2.9.8 or later
+  * ideally, the latest stable version
 * `nginx`
   * with `ngx_http_sub_module`
     * https://nginx.org/en/docs/http/ngx_http_sub_module.html
   * with `headers_more`
     * https://www.nginx.com/resources/wiki/modules/headers_more/

+# commands

+* `eotk config [filename]` # default `onions.conf`
+  * synonyms: `conf`, `configure`
+* `eotk start projectname ...` # or: `-a` for all
+* `eotk stop projectname ...` # or: `-a` for all
+* `eotk bounce projectname ...` # or: `-a` for all
+  * synonyms: `restart`, `reload`
+* `eotk debugon projectname ...` # or: `-a` for all
+* `eotk debugoff projectname ...` # or: `-a` for all
+* `eotk harvest projectname ...` # or: `-a` for all
+  * synonyms: `onions`
+* `eotk status projectname ...` # or: `-a` for all

 # Installation: OSX